 Healthiness is all we are asking for.
 This depends on elimination of toxins, hydration, sleep, and controlled stress.
-Silk reeling, tai chi, and chi gong, wring the toxins out of the muscles and tissue and apply pressure to the organs to encourage proper function.
+Silk reeling, tai chi, and qi gong, wring the toxins out of the muscles and tissue and apply pressure to the organs to encourage proper function.
 These exercises also expand our breath and supply clean oxygen to tissues.
 Tai chi reduces the oscillation of our brain waves moving us in the calm direction of sleep.
 This simultaneously reduces our stress and lets us sleep better because we are closer to the delta state where sleep takes place.
-Read this for more on the four brain states.
+Read this for more on the frequencies in the brain.

 The elementary school campus is a perfect example.
 Have any of you been to one lately?
 It is an absolute petri dish of American virology.
 Yet, some professionals skate in and out of these settings, booger clad, but not suffering the side effects.
 I am one such professional.
 Maybe I am a 40-year-old with amazing genes and immunity.
 Or…..maybe… I do tai chi.
 Tai Chi and healing go hand in hand.
 I do not catch colds, the flu, coughs, or the like.
-I take no vitamins or aids such as Airborne except an occasional Emergen-C packet usually coinciding with a work out.
+I do take vitamins and an occasional Emergen-C packet usually coinciding with a work out.
 Tai chi was a huge part of an experiment I ran to see if I could get to a place where I never get sick.